ctengiz/firewad/README.md

 ###Requirements

-* Firebird 2.1+ (though only tested with 2.5, but all major sholuld be fine with 2.1)
+* Firebird 2.1+ (though only tested with 2.5, but all major operations should be fine with 2.1)
 * python 3+
 * write permissions to directory where the firewad is installed